mathjax/MathJax-docs/input/tex/extensions/colortbl.rst

    the column to color.
 If used elsewhere an error is thrown.

-   Note, that it is unlike its LaTeX counterpart that is used in the layout specification of a tabular environment.
-While MathJax will not throw an error of a ``\columncolor`` is used in the arguments of the tabular environment, it will be ignored.
+   Note, that it is unlike its LaTeX counterpart that is used in the layout specification of a table environment (e.g., ``array``).
+While MathJax will not throw an error of a ``\columncolor`` is used in the arguments of the table environment, it will be ignored.

-   In addition overhand arguments are currently not handled.
+   In addition overhang arguments are currently not handled.
 That is MathJax ignores up to two optional bracketed arguments after the mandatory color argument.